sajmoni/alchemy/template/folder/README.md

 ### Generate sprite sheet

-Put your image files into the `asset/sprite` folder and run `yarn munch` to run `muncher`.
+Put your image files into the `asset/sprite` folder and run `yarn ase`.

-[`muncher`](https://github.com/sajmoni/muncher) automatically generates your sprite sheets for you, provided that have `Texture packer` installed.

 ---